 There exists a significant body of work on automating the process of registering images for model building.
-The two main approaches are (1) to iteratively refine the model itself [\square ,

-$[\square, \square]$ or (2) to solve a joint alignment problem and simultaneously build a model from the registered images $[\square, \square]$.
+The two main approaches are (1) to iteratively refine the model itself [3,26,35] or (2) to solve a joint alignment problem and simultaneously build a model from the registered images [8,9].
 We briefly review each of these.

-Model-based approaches The work of Vetter et al. [\square] builds linear models automatically by using optical flow to register each new training image to the closest image that can be generated by the current linear model.
-The same technique has been applied to automatically building morphable models [\square].
+Model-based approaches.
+The work of Vetter et al. [35] builds linear models automatically by using optical flow to register each new training image to the closest image that can be generated by the current linear model.
+The same technique has been applied to 3D data to automatically build morphable models [4].

-Automatic AAM construction was formulated as an image coding problem by Baker et al. [\Box].
-However, it was only demonstrated on a dataset with little nonrigid deformation.
-Ramnath et al. [\Box] incrementally densify an AAM by using standard AAM fitting techniques and allowing for shape modes spanning the whole space of possible motions.
+Automatic AAM construction was formulated as an image coding problem by Baker et al. [3].
+While this approach is theoretically appealing, it was only demonstrated on a dataset with little non-rigid deformation.
+Ramnath et al. [26] incrementally densify an AAM by using standard AAM fitting techniques but allowing for shape modes spanning the whole space of possible motions.
 This technique produces good results but is dependent on the initial input mesh as points are penalised for moving from their hand labelled positions.

-While most techniques work on images given in an arbitrary order, some are designed specifically for ordered sequences where temporal constraints can be used [23, 29].
+While most techniques work on images given in an arbitrary order, some are designed specifically for ordered sequences where temporal constraints can be used [29, 36].
 The problem can then be treated as tracking with an adaptive template.
 These approaches have the advantage of placing additional constraints on the registration problem, but they are not applicable to all scenarios.

-There are a large number of methods for pairwise image reg-Joint alignment approaches istration, for a survey see [1].
-It has been shown, however, that there is often an advantage in registering sets of images jointly instead of in a pairwise manner [1], taking advantage of all the information present in the image data.
-Current state-of-the-art results for automatic model building are achieved by performing joint image alignment and warping points from a reference frame onto all images [2, 8].
+The method of Tong et al. [34] solves a similar problem to AAM densification in which points are hand labelled in a few training images and these points are then propagated to more unlabelled images, whilst also removing noise on the initial hand labelled data.
+This can significantly reduce the amount of hand labelling necessary to build an AAM.
+Joint alignment approaches.
+There are a large number of methods for pairwise image registration, for a survey see [39].
+It has been shown, however, that there is often an advantage in registering sets of images jointly instead of in a pairwise manner [8], taking advantage of all the information present in the image data.
+Current state-of-the-art results for automatic model building are achieved by performing joint image alignment and warping points from a reference frame onto all images [8,9].
 Cootes et al. [8] formulate joint image alignment as a Minimum Description Length encoding problem in which an efficient encoding of the image set represents a good registration.
 This approach produces very good results, however if features only appear in a small subset of the images then problems arise since all images are registered to a mean image which may not contain these features.

-Marsland et al. demonstrate an iterative joint alignment process in which all training images are compared to one of the training images instead of their mean.
+Marsland et al. [23] demonstrate an iterative joint alignment process in which all training images are compared to one of the training images instead of their mean.
 The choice of this reference image may change during the joint alignment process.
 However, even the optimal choice of reference image may be unsuitable for data sets exhibiting significant variation.
-Sidirov et al. have demonstrated good results by posing joint image alignment as a large-scale optimisation problem, minimising pixel discrepancy between all registered images, which is solved using stochastic techniques.
-More recently the method was extended to registering texture mapped surfaces [23].